Franklin Allen: Academic career

 Allen was associate professor of finance and associate professor of finance and economics at the Wharton School from 1980 to 1990, when he became vice dean and director of the Wharton Doctoral Programs and Professor of Finance and Economics.
 In 1994 he was assigned to the chair of Nippon Life Professor of Finance and Economics as professor.
 Additionally, he took the position of co-director of the Wharton Financial Institutions Center.
 He has also visited diverse universities and research centres in the context of visiting professorships, academic fellowships and scientific advisory such as the University of Tokyo (1993), the Johann Wolfgang Goethe-Universität of Francfort (2001, 2006), the Indian School of Business in Hyderabad (2005), the Stockholm School of Economics and University of Gothenburg in Sweden (2006).

+In 2014, he joined the faculty of Imperial Business School as the Director of the Brevan Howard Centre.
+He served as Interim Dean from 2023-2024.

 He is a past president of the American Finance Association, Western Finance Association and the Society for Financial Studies, as well as a scientific adviser at the Sveriges Riksbank, the central bank of Sweden.
 He is the editor of the European Finance Association's flagship journal, the Review of Finance.
 Besides, he acts as advisor to Fair Observer, an online magazine covering global issues from a plurality of perspectives, on issues concerning finance or economics, but also on future strategy and editorial policy.

 Together with Stewart Myers and Richard Brealey, he is the author of Principles of Corporate Finance.
 The work is a widely prescribed, standard textbook for undergraduate students in corporate finance, and also addresses the needs of practising financial managers.